Spicy aubergine hotpot

 1 star anise

 coriander – small bunch, stalks a leaves chopped

 2 Tbsp sesame oil

 1 Tbsp agave syrup

 Heat 1 Tbsp oil in a large frying pan and sautee the aubergine – best to do it in two batches so you don't overcrowd the pan.
 Fry the aubergine pieces, turning occasionally, until they soften a bit and start to brown on the surface.
 Transfer to a bowl and set aside.

 In an oven-proof saucepan, over a medium heat coat the base of the pot with 1 Tbsp oil and add the chopped onion, garlic and ginger.
+If using Chiu Chow chilli oil, add a headed tsp of the chilli at this point.
 Remove the stalks from the coriander and chop the stalks finely.
 Add these to the pot and set aside the coriander leaves for garnish.
 Keep stirring until the onions soften.
 Add the chilli, star anise and aubergine to the pot along with the soy sauce/tamari, sesame oil, rice vinegar and agave.
 Add some water so that the aubergine is just covered and stir thoroughly so all the flavours are combined.
 Put a lid on it and place in the oven for 30 minutes.